ProductPricing

 Refarral Rewards Subscription Fatigue

-After you’ve chosen the subscription model that makes the most sense for your brand, another way to differentiate yourself from other subscription businesses is to offer perks that other subscription brands don’t have, like a loyalty program and referral rewards.
-This way, participating in your subscription is blatantly beneficial.
+After you’ve chosen the subscription model that makes the most sense for your brand, another way to differentiate yourself from other subscription-based businesses and boost customer satisfaction is to offer perks that other subscription brands don’t have, like a loyalty program and referral rewards.
+This way, participating in your subscription is blatantly beneficial to returning and new customers alike.

 A strong loyalty program naturally encourages subscribers to remain active and committed to your brand.
 It also makes subscribers feel recognized and valued, which are highly positive feelings to have associated with your business.